Seirdy/seirdy.one/content/posts/website-best-practices.md

 A simple layout looks good at a variety of window sizes, rendering responsive layout changes unnecessary.
 Textual websites really don't need more than a single column; readers should be able to scan a page top-to-bottom, left-to-right (or right-to-left, depending on the locale) exactly once to read all its content.
 Verify this using the horizontal-line test: mentally draw a horizontal line across your page, and make sure it doesn't intersect more than one (1) item.
 Keeping a single-column layout that doesn't require responsive layout changes ensures smooth window re-sizing.

+Achieving this type of layout entails using the WCAG&nbsp;2.2 techniques <cite>[C27: Making the DOM order match the visual order](https://www.w3.org/WAI/WCAG22/Techniques/css/C27.html)</cite> as well as <cite>[C6: Positioning content based on structural markup](https://www.w3.org/WAI/WCAG22/Techniques/css/C6)</cite>.

+Nontrivial use of width-selectors, in CSS queries or imagesets, is actually a powerful vector for [JS-free fingerprinting](https://matt.traudt.xyz/posts/2016-09-04-how-css-alone-can-help-track-you/).
+This is one of the reasons why I didn't recommend resolution- or dimension-aware imagesets in the [image optimization section](#image-optimization).

 Exceptions exist: one or two very simple responsive changes won't hurt.
-The main anti-patterns are adjusting the relative order of elements, and layout shifts dramatic enough to cause confusion.
+The main anti-patterns are adjusting the relative order of elements, layout shifts dramatic enough to cause confusion, and making requests based on media queries that reveal fingerprintable information.

-{{<codefigure>}} {{< codecaption lang="CSS" >}} the only responsive layout change on [my website](https://seirdy.one/) is a single CSS declaration to switch between inline and multi-line navigation links at the beginning of the page {{< /codecaption >}}
+{{<codefigure>}} {{< codecaption lang="CSS" >}} the only responsive layout change on [my website](https://seirdy.one/) is a single CSS declaration to switch between inline and multi-line navigation links at the beginning of the page.{{< /codecaption >}}

 ```figure
 @media print, (min-width: 32rem) {